Islam during the Ming dynasty: Integration

-Emperors and Islam

 The Hongwu Emperor ordered the building of several mosques in southern China, and wrote a 100 character praise on Islam, Allah and the prophet Muhammad.
 He had over 10 Muslim Generals in his military.
 The Emperor built mosques in Nanjing, Yunnan, Guangdong and Fujian.
 Zhu rebuilt Jin Jue mosque in Nanjing and large numbers of Hui Muslims moved to Nanjing during his rule.
 He ordered that inscriptions praising Muhammd be put into Mosques.

-During the war fighting the Mongols, among the Ming Emperor Zhu Yuanzhang's armies was the Hui Muslim Feng Sheng.
+During the war against the Mongols, among the Ming Emperor Zhu Yuanzhang's armies was the Hui Muslim Feng Sheng.

 'Ali Akbar Khata'i wrote in his book Khataynameh: “the Emperor [Xiaozong- Hongzhi Emperor (1487-1505)] not only employed many Muslim officials but also had a marked personal inclination toward Islam…., The Kin Tay (Zhengde, r.
 1505-1521) had been very friendly with the Muslims and had Muslim warlords under his service....., the eunuchs of the Chinese palace are all Muslims who can practice their faith without any limitations."
 He also called the Zhengde Emperor as "Khan".

 1,200 Muslims who settled in China during the Yuan dynasty were sent "back" from Gansu to Sa-ma-rh-han (Samarkhand), due to a command from the Emperor to the Governor of Gansu to do so.

 The Yongle Emperor called for the establishment and repair of Islamic mosques during his reign.
 Two mosques were built by him, one in Nanjing and the other in Xi'an and they still stand today.
 Repairs were encouraged and the mosques were not allowed to be converted to any other use.

 Pro Muslim inscriptions were found on stelae erected by the Ming Emperors.
 The Fuzhou and Quanzhou mosques contain the following edict by the Emperor:

 "I hereby give you my imperial decree in order to guard your residence.
 Officials, civil or military, or anyone, are not to offend or insult you.
 Anyone who offends or insults you against my imperial order will be punished as a criminal".

 The Ming dynasty decreed that Manichaeism and Nestorian Christianity were illegal and heterodox, to be wiped out from China, while Islam and Judaism were legal and fit Confucian ideology.

 Ming Taizu's tolerant disposition for Muslims and allowing them to practice their religion led to Arab missionaries continually coming to China during the Ming dynasty, prominent ones included Mahamode and Zhanmaluding (Muhammad and Jamal Ul-din respectively).

 The Zhengde Emperor was fascinated by foreigners and invited many Muslims to serve as advisors, eunuchs, and envoys at his court.
 His court was reportedly full of Muslims, and artwork such as porcelain from his court contained Islamic inscriptions in Arabic or Persian.
 He was also said to wear Muslim clothing and alleged to have converted to Islam.
 Muslim eunuchs ran many of his state affairs.